georgebarwood/RustWeb/README.md

 ================================
 Change to the directory where the database is to be stored ( it will be named rustweb.rustdb ).

-Install Rust, then run cargo commands
+Install Rust, then from a command prompt run commands

 cargo install rustweb

 rustweb 3000

-This should start rustweb server, listening on port 3000.
+This should start rustweb server, listening on port 3000 ( you can use any available port ).

 You should then be able to browse to http://localhost:3000/Menu